About Navon

 How we're different

 Advisory leads every engagement.
-AI automations do the heavy operational work.
-The platform hosts it all.
+AI automations and managed agents do the heavy operational work, always with an approval path.
+The platform hosts it all, running where your data has to stay.
 And we stay engaged long after go-live, so operations keep compounding.

 What we actually do